henryisbackonline/sitegenpy/README.md

-# Minimal Python Static Site Generator
+# Python Static Site Generator
 This repository contains a small static site generator written in Python.
 It’s a personal project designed to work for me and my needs.
 If you think it might work for you too, I encourage you to clone this repo and experiment.